Giorgio Perlasca: In World War II

 During the initial phase of World War II, he worked at procuring supplies for the Italian Army in the Balkans.
 He was later appointed as an official delegate of the Italian government with diplomatic status and sent to Eastern Europe with the mission of buying meat for the Italian army fighting on the Russian front.
 On 8 September 1943, Italy surrendered to the Allies.
 Italians had to choose whether to join Mussolini's newly formed Italian Social Republic, which was fascist, or stay loyal to the King and join the Allied side.
 Perlasca chose the latter.

 In Budapest, he was arrested and confined to a castle reserved for diplomats.
 After a few months, he used a medical pass that allowed him to travel within Hungary and requested political asylum at the Spanish Embassy.
 He took advantage of his status as a veteran of the Spanish war, adopted the first name of "Jorge" and, since Spain was neutral in the war, he became a free man.

 Perlasca worked with the Spanish Chargé d'Affaires, Ángel Sanz Briz, and other diplomats of neutral states to smuggle Jews out of Hungary.
 The system he devised consisted of furnishing "protection cards" which placed Jews under the guardianship of various neutral states.
 He helped Jews find refuge in protected houses under the control of various embassies, which had extraterritorial conventions that gave them an equivalent to sovereignty.
 They could provide asylum for Jews.

 When Sanz Briz left Hungary at night in November 1944, he did not tell Perlasca that he was going to leave, and Perlasca chose to remain in Hungary.
 The Hungarian government ordered the Spanish Embassy building and the extraterritorial houses where the Jews took refuge to be cleared out.
 Perlasca immediately made the false announcement that Sanz Briz was due to return from a short leave, and that he had been appointed as chargé d'affaires for the meantime.
 Throughout the winter, Perlasca was active in hiding, shielding and feeding thousands of Jews in Budapest.
-He continued issuing safe conduct passes as initiated by Spanish government, on the basis of a Spanish decree passed 20 December 1924 that granted citizenship to Jews of Sephardic origin (descendants of Iberian Jews expelled from Spain in the late 15th century), but it had been canceled in 1930, a fact the Hungarian authorities were not aware of.
+He continued issuing safe conduct passes as initiated by the Spanish government, on the basis of a Spanish decree passed 20 December 1924 that granted citizenship to Jews of Sephardic origin (descendants of Iberian Jews expelled from Spain in the late 15th century), but it had been cancelled in 1930, a fact the Hungarian authorities were not aware of.